salesforce/OmniXAI/README.md

 - **Support counterfactual explanation**: Providing the information about how to change the current prediction.
 - **Support gradient-based explanation**: Integrated-gradient, Grad-CAM and Grad-CAM++ are included.
 - **Support Image and text data**: Our library provides various explanations for image/text models.
-- **A much simpler interface**: Users only need to write few lines of code to generate various explanations.
+- **A much simpler interface**: Users only need to write a few lines of code to generate various explanations.
 - **A GUI dashboard**: Providing an GUI dashboard for users to examine the generated explanations.
 - **Easy to extend**: Developers can add new explanation algorithms easily by implementing a single class derived from the explainer base class.